lancenacabuan/Shaliah/README.md

 e.g., "Christ the power of God and the **wisdom of God**" (1 Cor 1:24).
-In Matthew 11:19 and Luke 7:35, Jesus says "Wisdom is justified by her deeds/children," which in context could hint that Jesus's works are the vindication of Wisdom–perhaps subtly implying he embodies Wisdom (some suggest even that "Wisdom" in such sayings is a self-reference in third person).
+In Matthew 11:19 and Luke 7:35, Jesus says "Wisdom is justified by her deeds/children," which in context could hint that Jesus's works are the vindication of Wisdom – perhaps subtly implying he embodies Wisdom (some suggest even that "Wisdom" in such sayings is a self-reference in third person).
 Another intriguing passage: Luke 11:49 has Jesus say, "Therefore the **Wisdom of God** said, I will send them prophets..."